Coinbase Review 2025: Still the Best Exchange for Beginners?

 - Help Center: Comprehensive documentation

-I’ve contacted support twice:
+I’ve contacted support four times:

 - Account verification issue: Resolved in 2 hours via phone